RoyalNom/Sokoban-Webpage-Python/README.txt

 If nothing seems to be appearing, than that means that json_config is empty in sketch.js You may grab a config from the populate_levels_with_dummy after the json dump part, and paste it into the json_config within the sketch.hs file

+if you want to run additional tests, ensure that the 'nameoftestfile'.py file is in the same directory as the server.py file